 - Communicates with already-booked vendors

-- Sets up venue according to the already-made floor and seating plans
+- Sets up the venue according to the already-made floor and seating plans

 - Acts as point-of-contact during wedding day emergencies